EdwardSong/edwardsong.github.io/_posts/2020-05-20-DI-ConstructorVsSetter .md

 ### Considerations
 Setter injection it is!
-I still do not have my mind made up, it depends on the situation.
+Not so fast.
+It depends on the situation.
 Are you building highly configurable software, such as a framework?
 Are those configurations optional?
 Do those configurations cascade and determine which dependencies or implementations are enabled?
 When building an application, the answer tends to be clearer.